Transboundary Waters

 Activities

-1. Build a shared understanding of water resources and risks with basin and aquifer diagnostics, vulnerability mapping, and political‑economy analysis.
+1. Building a shared understanding through curation of World Bank knowledge products, including basin and aquifer diagnostics, vulnerability mapping, and political economy analysis.

-2. Identify cooperative solutions by quantifying the economic benefits of working together and the costs of inaction—using nexus and benefit assessments to shape multisector investment plans.
+2. Identifying cooperative solutions by quantifying the economic benefits of cooperation and the costs of inaction, using nexus and benefit assessments to shape multisector investment plans.

-3. Promote agreement by facilitating dialogue, strengthening water diplomacy and negotiation capacity, supporting stakeholder participation, and advising legal and institutional frameworks.
+3. Promoting agreement by facilitating dialogue, strengthening water diplomacy and negotiation capacity, supporting stakeholder participation, and advising on legal and institutional frameworks.

-4. Catalyze action by designing cooperative investment roadmaps, convening finance roundtables, and providing technical advice to prepare and de-risk joint projects.
+4. Catalyzing action by designing cooperative investment roadmaps, convening finance roundtables, and providing technical advice to prepare and de-risk joint projects.

 The Facility operates across global, basin, and country levels.
-Globally, it convenes stakeholders and curates knowledge, including:
+Globally, it convenes stakeholders and curates knowledge, including by:

-In basins and countries, the Facility provides technical assistance and capacity building to riparian governments and river basin organizations, especially where complementary support is needed.
-The Facility connects analytics with financing instruments to translate cooperative engagements into tangible investments.
+At the basin and country level, the Facility provides technical assistance and capacity building to riparian governments and river basin organizations, connecting analytical work with financing instruments to translate cooperative engagements into tangible investments.

 pillars